 Revenue from the publishing division, home of People and Sports Illustrated, dropped 9 percent.

 Bewkes has pared back businesses and refocused the company on producing broadcast television hits such as “The Big Bang Theory” and running premium-cable networks such as HBO, the home of original series like “Game of Thrones.”
-Time Warner Cable Inc. (TWC) and AOL Inc. were both spun off in the past three years.
+Time Warner Cable Inc. (TWC:US) and AOL Inc. were both spun off in the past three years.
 As part of that strategy, Bewkes has promoted a TV Everywhere approach, which lets viewers watch programming they already pay for on multiple devices, such as with HBO Go.

 The risk is that Time Warner still relies on third parties for the bulk of its operating income -- either in the form of advertising dollars paid by marketers or rights fees paid by cable operators.
 That makes it more vulnerable during an economic slump, according to Todd Juenger, an analyst at Sanford C. Bernstein & Co.